D. Ulbrich

 Dr. Dennis Ulbrich

-Mathematician with research experience in nonlinear analysis, dynamical systems, ergodic theory, and kinetic theory, with several years of expertise and strong commitment to undergraduate teaching, student supervision, and academic course organization.
+I am a mathematician with research background in nonlinear analysis, dynamical systems, ergodic theory, and kinetic theory, with several years of proficiency and strong commitment to undergraduate teaching, student supervision, and academic course organization.

 Research interests